-From April 2019, whilst gains made by non-residents on all types of UK property became, for the first time, subject to UK tax, the accommodation provided within the new rules for non-UK structures, will allow certain Jersey structures (such as Jersey property unit trusts ("JPUTs")) to avoid paying multiple levels of tax.
+From April 2019, whilst gains made by non-residents on all types of UK property will become, for the first time, subject to UK tax, the accommodation provided within the new rules for non-UK structures, will allow certain Jersey structures (such as Jersey property unit trusts ('JPUTs')) to avoid paying multiple levels of tax.
 JPUTs are generally structured so as to be tax transparent and have the benefit that no transfer taxes are payable on the transfer of units.

 Jersey remains at the forefront of global finance and continues to offer an excellent platform for wealth management and real estate investment.

 The flexibility of Jersey's laws and structuring options, combined with the proactive and progressive approach of its regulator, has cemented Jersey's position as a market leading jurisdiction in the field of both real estate and Islamic finance.

 Bedell Cristin's wealth of experience in both areas ensures clients receive ethical, accurate and commercial advice.